Close Menu

 Why Choose a .22 LR for Covert Operations?

 You might wonder—why opt for a small-caliber rimfire round in life-or-death operations?
-The answer lies in the cartridge’s naturally low recoil and muzzle blast.
+The answer lies in the cartridge’s naturally low recoil and its naturally low muzzle blast.

 Suppressors work by mitigating the muzzle blast, which is governed by physics: reduce the pressure, volume, or temperature of escaping gases, and you reduce sound.